cusicand/lidarhd_ign_downloader/README.md

 below an example of how to extract data by using an AOI file:

-`python lidarhd_downloader.py some_amazing_name.shp --outdir TEST -tr 1`
+`python lidarhd_downloader.py some_amazing_name.shp -tr 1`

-**NOTE:** The script will iterate through all the features (polygons) within the shapefile.
+**NOTE:** The script will iterate through all the features (polygons) within the shapefile creating a folder for each specific AOI.
 For that, you need to specify a column with the 'aoi_name'.
-In the Git repository you will find an example of a tset shapefile.
+In the Git repository you will find an example of a test shapefile.

 ## Required packages
 - Python 3.9